 Frustration can cause your French Bulldog to be aggressive.

-Aggressive behavior caused by frustration is referred to as redirected violence or barrier anger.
-This can happen if a dog is irritated that it can’t get to object or item, and it expresses that annoyance in another manner.
-This form of agitation is also seen in dogs who spend lots of time tied up, held back on a chain or rope.
+Aggressive behavior caused by frustration is redirected to violence or barrier anger.
+This can happen if a dog is irritated that it can’t get to an object or item and expresses that annoyance differently.
+This agitation is also seen in dogs who spend lots of time tied up, held back on a chain or rope.

 A dog chained in a backyard may spend a day tugging to get to another dog living across the road or in an adjacent yard.
 A dog restrained all day usually barks and becomes more fiercely as agitation grows.
-When you approach, the dog could transfer their frustration and snap at you.
+The dog could transfer their frustration and snap at you when you approach.

 Genetics can cause your French Bulldog to be aggressive.

-A way to avoid purchasing an aggressive dog is to buy a puppy that isn’t aggressive Always buy from reputable breeders who can show you the parents and their temperament to you.
+A way to avoid purchasing an aggressive dog is to buy a puppy that isn’t aggressive.
+Always buy from reputable breeders who can show you the parents and their temperament.

 How French Bulldogs Express Aggression

-Aggression displayed by French Bulldogs, it usually expressed by barking and growling.
+Aggression displayed by French Bulldogs is usually expressed by barking and growling.
 French bulldogs physically harming other pets or animals are uncommon, which can be avoided if you bring both pets at a reasonably young age, such that they develop together.

-French Bulldogs are not really know to bite people.
+French Bulldogs are not known to bite people.
 Current Bite Statistics 2019